-Second, we represent our regression as a sum of two functions: the first models the {\em prognostic} impact of the control variables (the component of the conditional mean of the response that is unrelated to the treatment effect), while the second represents the treatment effect directly, which itself is a nonlinear function of the observed attributes (capturing possibly heterogeneous effects).
+To address the second issue, we represent our regression as a sum of two functions: the first models the {\em prognostic} impact of the control variables (the component of the conditional mean of the response that is unrelated to the treatment effect), while the second represents the treatment effect directly, which itself is a nonlinear function of the observed attributes (capturing possibly heterogeneous effects).
 We represent each function as a forest.
 This approach allows the degree of shrinkage on the treatment effect to be modulated {\em directly} and {\em separately} of the prognostic effect.
 In particular, under this parametrization, standard regression tree priors shrink towards homogeneous effects.

-In previous approaches, the prior distribution over treatment effects is induced indirectly, and is therefore difficult to understand and control.
-Our approach interpolates between two extemes: Modeling the conditional means of treated and control units entirely separately, or including treatment assignment as ``just another covariate'' (see also \cite{kunzel2017meta} for detailed discussion of the tradeoffs between these two approaches).
+In most previous approaches, the prior distribution over treatment effects is induced indirectly, and is therefore difficult to understand and control.
+Our approach interpolates between two extremes: Modeling the conditional means of treated and control units entirely separately, or including treatment assignment as ``just another covariate''.
 The former precludes any borrowing or regularization entirely, while the second can be rather difficult to understand using flexible models.
 Parametrizing non- and semiparametric models this way is attractive regardless of the specific priors in use.

 Comparisons on simulated data show that the new model --- which we call the Bayesian causal forest model --- performs at least as well as existing approaches for estimating heterogenous treatment effects across a range of plausible data generating processes.
 More importantly, it performs dramatically better in many cases, especially those with strong confounding, targeted selection, and relatively weak treatment effects, which we believe to be common in applied settings.